 Who Should Start an Email Newsletter?

-Many of our users often ask us if they should make a newsletter for their business, blog, or organization.
+Many of our users often ask us if they should create a newsletter for their business, blog, or organization.
 Our answer is always ‘Yes’.

-Even if you are just starting out, you should start building your newsletter from day 1.
+Even if you are just starting out, you should begin building your newsletter from Day 1.
 Each day you are not doing this, you are losing money, subscribers, and potential customers.

 Email marketing is a win-win situation regardless of your industry, business, or website traffic.